Healthy Matcha Honey Swirl Freezer Fudge

 Instructions

-1. Line a loaf pan with parchment paper, leaving enough paper on the sides so that you will be able to pull the fudge out after it sets.
+1. Line a loaf pan with wax paper or plastic wrap, leaving enough paper on the sides so that you can pull the fudge out after it sets.

-2. Combine the cashew butter, coconut oil, honey, and vanilla in a small pot.
+2. In a mixing bowl, combine the cashew butter, melted coconut oil, honey, and vanilla, stirring until smooth.

-4. Take half of the mixture and set it aside.
+3. Set half of the mixture aside.
 To the remaining half of the mixture, add the matcha and mix well.

-7. Chop the matcha chocolates into coarse chunks.
+5. Optional: chop the matcha chocolates coarsely.
 Sprinkle them across the top of the fudge, pressing them down lightly into the surface so they stick.

-8. Cover the loaf pan with plastic wrap and return the fudge to the freezer.
+6. Cover the loaf pan with plastic wrap and place it in the freezer.
 Freeze overnight.

-9. Remove the fudge from the freezer.
-Using the sides of the parchment paper, pull the fudge out of the pan.
+7. Remove the fudge from the freezer.
+Using the sides of the wax paper or plastic wrap, pull the fudge out of the pan.
 Make two cuts length-wise and four cuts width-wise to yield 15 small squares.

 Leave a Comment